carlitros900/Amazon-Fire_7_9th_Gen/README.txt

 4. Build the source code per the instructions in https://source.android.com/source/building.html .
-For the purposes of testing the libraries, we used the target "aosp_flo-userdebug" as the target of the 'lunch' command.
+For the purposes of testing the libraries, we used the target "aosp_walleye-userdebug" as the target of the 'lunch' command.

 5. Upon completion of the build, the relevant libraries can be found under the